mapbender/mapbender-documentation/en/book/installation/systemrequirements.rst

 System requirements
 *******************

-Mapbender3 needs the following components in order to run:
+Mapbender needs the following components in order to run:

 * PHP 5.5.4 or later (php5)
 * PHP CLI interpreter (php5-cli)